6 Pantry Organization Tips to Maximize Your Pantry SpaceJune 16, 2020

 2. Transfer Goods Into Clear Containers and Label Them

-Another way to maximize available space is to get rid of bulky boxes and bags and use easily stacked and stored clear containers instead.
+Another way to maximize available space and better organize kitchen cabinets and pantry shelves is to get rid of bulky boxes and bags and use easily stacked and stored clear containers instead.
 Most of the boxes, bags, etc. that goods come in have a lot of extra air and space.
 By transferring these items to a different container, you can dedicate the space you have by storing the actual goods and not the extra air or packaging they come in from the store.

 Plus, you can get creative.
 Glass jars with chalkboard labels are a great way to bring a little rustic or farmhouse decor into your pantry.
 Whatever container you use, it’s generally a good idea to stick with something clear.
 In doing so, you can see what you have and how much you have left with a quick glance.
 And, you can always attach any cooking directions you need to the container.